onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

+a justification system for what is allowed and how we tax & incentivize stuff - how do we win at that and justify the best possible system?

+What if we stigmatized rent seeking out of existence?
+We can steer taxation through culture and norms and not with a legal system and bureaucracy

+We can do strategic and to the best of our abilities charity so that we educate the most people and grow the most as an organization.
+We need the global church as our justification and taxation system

+Jim Simons and his quant firm are a misallocation of talent and that’s due to the incentives in our system - the most capable go where the reward is the greatest in terms of brilliance - what if we incentivized the refinement of our most relevant aspects with the highest benefits?
+If you beat the market that much and so consistently - you’re more capable of running the government.
+Why aren’t you and towards the most benefit to all?
+Why don't we have the best talent optimizing the most fundamental aspects of society - our incentives?
+Who t f is tuning our culture?
+A non-conscious self-devouring logic of incentives that’s due for a fundamental upgrade

+Sort by good

+We’re meant to export ourselves culturally to the pattern of life and merge with it - that’s transcendence

+We must describe the collective ideal

+How do we increase the amount and quality of conscious experience?

+We must facilitate the optimization of search in the problem space

 > "What fraction of apparent ‘elite’ preference is downstream of blackmail?" - [Jordan Hall](https://x.com/jgreenhall/status/1836741719804514548)

 > "Well, he's dead, so in general you always have to be careful..." - [Bill Gates](https://www.yahoo.com/news/bill-gates-answered-questions-meetings-124750218.html#:~:text=Well%2C%20he%27s%20dead%2C%20so%20in%20general%20you%20always%20have%20to%20be%20careful%2C)